jlewi/foyle/docs/content/en/docs/learning/troubleshoot_learning.md

 echo "Last log file: ${LASTLOG}" jq -c "select(.selectedCellId == \"01J7KQPBYCT9VM2KFBY48JC7J0\")" ${LASTLOG}
 ```

+* If there are no execution events then the cell was never executed
+* If you executed the cell but there are no log events then there is most likely a bug and please open an issue in [GitHub](https://github.com/jlewi/foyle/issues)

 ## Check the logs associated with that cell